brunsviga13rk/thesis/src/modelling.typ

 At the core of this entire project is the simulation of a real-world physical object.
-Mechanical machinery is best understood when viewed through animations showing each step of process.
+Mechanical machinery is best understood when viewed through animations showing each step of the process.
 Multiplication on the Brunsviga for example is generally a multistep procedure.
 Having a model to virtually orbit around benefits understanding.
 For the purpose of rendering the calculator on a computer screen, a digital recreation of the calculating machine is required.
-This 3d model will be referred to as "digital twin" a term used in by the automation industry to monitor, test and verify various parts of factories such as assembly lines by estimating said factors through a virtual simulation.
+This model will be referred to as "digital twin" a term used in by the automation industry to monitor, test and verify various parts of factories such as assembly lines by estimating said factors through a virtual simulation.
-Although the use case diverges from those of the major industries, as this project does not center around any of the more commonly used goals of data analysis, cost estimation.
+Although the use case diverges from those of the major industries, as this project does not center around any of the more commonly used goals such as data analysis or cost estimation.
 Additionally, both physical and the digital twins are not linked by sensor data or a network connection since the object of interest is a purely analog computing device.
 This digital twin is used entirely for educational purposes in order to deepen and preserve the understanding of the